To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Have these numbers handy by your telephone or

 Do not leave your child alone in the car or the house, even for a minute.

 What your child needs

 Your child may become stubborn and possessive.
-Do not expect her to share toys with other children.
+Do not expect him to share toys with other children.

 Give your child strong toys than can pull apart, be put together or be used to build.
 Stay away from toys with small or sharp parts.

 Your child may become interested in exploring your

 home.
 If possible, let him play with pots, pans and

 plastic dishes or "help" with simple chores like

 Make sure your child is getting consistent discipline